axelflp/MNISTclassification-from_scratch/README.md

 where $\nabla L\left(\textbf{A/b}\right)$ is the gradient of L regard to A/b. regarding this is necesary to calculate and implement the derivative of our funtions and use the chain rule to split them in easy steps.

-[!During the training we shuffle the data after each epoch]
+*During the training we shuffle the data after each epoch*

 ## Results